Shinobido: Way of the Ninja: Development

-After the Tenchu series was lost to rival Japanese developer From Software, Acquire began development on a new series with similar style and gameplay values in an effort to retain its stealth/ninja genre fan base.
+After the publishing rights to the Tenchu series was purchased by Activision, Acquire was no longer able to continue developing games in the series so began development on a new series with similar style and gameplay values in an effort to retain its stealth/ninja genre fan base.
+Spike signed on to fund the game's development in exchange for co-ownership, much like what Acquire did with Sony Music Entertainment Japan for Tenchu.

 Shinobido Takumi expansion pack

 The game's success in Japan spawned an expansion pack which was released exclusively to the Japanese market.
 The pack, entitled Shinobido Takumi and released in June 2006, contains 130 fan-made missions which have been judged and selected by the Spike development staff to be the best on offer.
 The creators of the submitted missions chosen by the development team received in-game credit, a copy of the game and an additional commemorative bonus item.